-The purpose of this section is to summarize the benchmark results for Program Year 2005 and to provide observations which can serve as the basis for continuous program improvement.
+The purpose of this section is to summarize the benchmark results for Program Year 2006 and to provide observations which can serve as the basis for continuous program improvement.
 The following observations provide a summary of benchmark attainment:

-- Pre/Post Assessment Results An analysis of pre/post assessment results indicates that 79% of the total enrollees who were pre-assessed were also post-assessed.
+- Pre/Post Assessment Results An analysis of pre/post assessment results indicates that 77% of the total enrollees who were pre-assessed were also post-assessed.
 This percentage represents a diligent effort to obtain post assessment results.
-The goal for Program Year 2005 was to achieve a 70-75% pre/post assessment result for all program enrollees.
-This goal was met. - State Benchmarks lowa's adult literacy program met or exceeded 5 out of 5 (100.00%) of the state mandated benchmarks. - Educational Gain Benchmarks An analysis of the educational gain benchmarks indicated that 7 out of 10 (70%) educational functioning levels met or exceeded the negotiated benchmark levels for the "total enrollment" category.
+The goal for Program Year 2006 was to achieve a 73% pre/post assessment result for all program enrollees.
+This goal was met. - State Benchmarks lowa's adult literacy program met or exceeded 4 out of 5 (80.00%) of the state mandated benchmarks.
+The adult basic education pre-post assessment benchmark was not met. - Educational Gain Benchmarks An analysis of the educational gain benchmarks indicated that 7 out of 10 (70%) educational functioning levels met or exceeded the negotiated benchmark levels for the "total enrollment" category.
 The three (3) educational functioning levels which did not meet the negotiated benchmark levels were: (1) "Beginning Literacy ESL", (2) "Beginning ESL", (3) "Low Advanced ESL".
-The analysis of the educational gains benchmarks for the "pre-post assessment" category indicated that 9 out of 10 (90%) educational functioning levels met or exceeded the negotiated benchmark levels.
-The educational functioning level which did not meet the negotiated benchmark level was "Low Advanced ESL".
-The educational functioning level of "Low Advanced ESL" did not meet the negotiated benchmark level for either the "total enrollment" or "pre-post assessment" categories. - Follow-up Benchmarks lowa exceeded the negotiated benchmark levels for the four follow-up core indicators (100% attainment). - Overall Benchmark Attainment lowa's statewide adult literacy program met or exceeded 16 out of 19 (84%) benchmarks when calculated against the "total enrollment" category for the "educational gain" benchmark category. lowa's statewide adult literacy program met or exceeded 18 out of 19 (95%) benchmarks when calculated against the "pre-post assessment" category for the "educational gain" benchmark category. - Incentive Grant Eligibility Five out of 15 (33%) community colleges met or exceeded 19 benchmarks and qualified for an incentive grant.
+The analysis of the educational gains benchmarks for the "pre-post assessment" category indicated that 10 out of 10 (100%) educational functioning levels met or exceeded the negotiated benchmark levels. - Follow-up Benchmarks lowa exceeded the negotiated benchmark levels for the four follow-up core indicators (100% attainment). - Overall Benchmark Attainment lowa's statewide adult literacy program met or exceeded 15 out of 19 (79%) benchmarks when calculated against the "total enrollment" category for the "educational gain" benchmark category. lowa's statewide adult literacy program met or exceeded 18 out of 19 (95%) benchmarks when calculated against the "pre-post assessment" category for the "educational gain" benchmark category. - Incentive Grant Eligibility Six out of 15 (40%) community colleges met or exceeded 19 benchmarks and qualified for an incentive grant.

-Program Year 2005 was the fifth year that lowa's statewide adult literacy program has reported benchmarks based on aggregated state data which met all of the NRS criteria.
-The main area of focus for benchmark improvement during Program Year 2005 was the "Low Advanced ESL" educational functioning level.
+Program Year 2006 was the sixth year that lowa's statewide adult literacy program has reported benchmarks based on aggregated state data which met all of the NRS criteria.
+The main area of focus for benchmark improvement during Program Year 2006 was the "Low Advanced ESL" educational functioning level.
 The areas in which the benchmarks were successfully attained by the majority of the local program providers were: (1) Intermediate ABE, Advanced ABE and ASE educational functioning levels, (2) entered employment, (3) retained employment, (4) GED diploma attainment, (5) entered post-secondary education and training, (6) pre-post assessment, (7) GED pass rate, and (8) basic skill credentials.